 Perhaps you may be concerned about looking after the environment.
 If this sounds like you, and where practical, you may decide instead to travel to your contract site by bike or motorcycle.
 In addition, you can also claim for a company mileage allowance under the AMAPs rates when you travel by these methods.

 Contractor mileage rate 2023 -the available rates

-Besides car mileage, there are also fixed rates available for contractor mileage allowances in respect of journeys by bicycle and motorcycle.
+Besides car mileage, there’s also fixed rates available for contractor mileage allowances in respect of journeys by bicycle and motorcycle.
 Indeed, you can use the rates below to claim expenses for mileage in respect of bike or car/van travel.
-Therefore, the business mileage rates that you can claim under the HMRC-approved mileage rates scheme are currently:
+Therefore, the business mileage rates you can claim under the HMRC-approved mileage rates scheme are currently:

 The level of allowance for mileage above under AMAPs applies to use of an employee’s private vehicle for business.